rwood/WallpaperChange/README.md

 The transition_slices value tells the program how many intermediate pictures to make for transitions.
 The transition_time_ms value tells the program how long the entire transition should take.
 The default is 10 frames over 5 seconds.

+v0.3 fixes issue with crashing after leaving your computer for a while.